zzyzxlab/tao.js/packages/docs/src/content/advanced/inline-handlers.md

 returning `AppCon`s from more than one will operate as a **Fan Out** operation and **not a Sequential** set of setting Application Contexts on the TAO.

+## `async` Functions as Inline Handlers

+Because a lot of what is done in JavaScript relies on asynchronous operation, the TAO allows you to add `async` functions or functions that return a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)
+(both referred to as `async` functions) as Inline Handlers for Application Contexts.

+When we add an `async` function as an Inline Handler to the TAO, the TAO will `await` for our handler to fully complete (resolve or reject) before moving onto the next handler.

+This ensures that all Inline Handlers operate with the same [ordering guarantees](#inline--order-guarantee) outlined above regardless of whether the function needs to block on waiting for some other resource to complete.

+There is **no difference** in the way the TAO operates between an `async` function versus a fuction that just returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 ## Error Handling

 As mentioned in the Basics guide about [Handlers throwing Errors](../basics/handlers.md#handlers-throwing-errors),